 How to lay turf - instant turf installation guide

 Here you can find the comprehensive guide on laying turf.
 This guide will take you through the process step-by-step.
-From how to prepare soil for laying turf through to how to lay turf.
+From how to prepare soil for laying new turf through to how to lay turf for the greenest, softest result.

-This guide includes a downloadable PDF which summarises the information.
+This guide includes a downloadable PDF that summarises the information.
 You can print this information out for easy reference on site.

 If you find this guide overwhelming you can contact our turf laying Brisbane team for a free onsite quote.
 We can help you achieve your required finish with minimal fuss on both domestic homes and commercial properties.